EU regulators pause Liberty Global, Ziggo deal review

-BRUSSELS European Union antitrust regulators have halted their review of Liberty Global's (LBTYA.O) bid for Dutch peer Ziggo ZIGGO.AS while waiting for the U.S. cable company to provide more details of the deal.
+BRUSSELS Aug 4 European Union antitrust regulators have halted their review of Liberty Global's bid for Dutch peer Ziggo while waiting for the U.S. cable company to provide more details of the deal.

 The European Commission said the clock would start running again once it has the information.
 It had been scheduled to decide on the deal by Oct.
 17.